GoogleCloudPlatform/community/tutorials/run-botkit-on-google-container-engine/index.md

 starts the bot up when there aren't enough running, and shuts bot replicas down when there are too many.

-### Creating a Kubernetes cluster with Container Engine
+### Creating a Kubernetes cluster with Kubernetes Engine

-A Container Engine cluster is a managed Kubernetes cluster.
+A Kubernetes Engine cluster is a managed Kubernetes cluster.
 It consists of a Kubernetes master API server hosted by Google and a set of worker nodes.
 The worker nodes are Compute Engine virtual machines.